In celebration of the 50th birthday of its famous Stratocaster model, in 2004 Fender took the reissue concept to new heights.

 Because the guitar is a Master Built model, each carries subtle differences determined by the individual builder.
 This lends each a unique element that in a way harkens back to the variations in the originals – perhaps a slightly different body contour or different blend on the neck etc. But other parts are just like they were in ’54.

 The Limited Edition 1954 Strat® guitars were built from January 15th to December 31st of 2004, in celebration of the 50th anniversary of the Stratocaster guitar.
 They are faithful replications made with the same exacting detail as the original instruments, using many of the same machines and manufacturing methods used 50 years beforehand.

-And this is a very special one because it was hand built by one of the most respected of all Master Builders, Chris Fleming.
-There have been some legendary Master Builders at Fender CS over the years including John Page, Alan Hamel, Michael Stevens, John English John Cruz, Jason Smith and others.
+There have been some legendary Master Builders at Fender CS over the years including John Page, Alan Hamel, Michael Stevens, John English, John Cruz, Jason Smith and others.
+And this is a very special guitar because it was hand built by one of the most respected of all Master Builders, John Cruz.